Ad Blocker Detected

 Then after researchers analyzed the peptides with unknown sites of phosphorylation based on the test peptides by comparing the predicted electron capture dissociation fragments of two of the mono-(or di-) phosphorylated test peptides with the actual experimental data of the fragments of electron capture dissociation obtained from the third mono-(or di-) phosphorylated test peptide.

 Such as, researchers compared the experimental data of fragment ions obtained for each of the singly phosphorylated test peptides with predicted data of other two singly phosphorylated test peptides to determine how many experimental fragment ions are similar to that of the predicted fragment ions.
-As for example, comparison of experimental peak list for MARCKS analogue-3 with those predicted data for the peptide-2 and 4.
+For example, a comparison of the experimental peak list for MARCKS analogue-3 with those predicted data for the peptide-2 and 4.

 From the result above, it is clear that phosphorylation of the PSD segment results in the single phosphorylation of at least two different serine residues.
 Some of the phosphorylation takes place at Ser-8 while some at either Ser-19 or Ser-23 (most probably Ser-19).
 This result is not in agreement with those of the previously obtained data using the FAV-MS that predicted the first phosphorylation of Ser-12.